Glossary¶

 Graphics library: Clock, Gauge, Histogram, Label, Multiple, Channels

-The GUI elements react to touch, with two parameters: state, enabled or disabled; and mode, normal or instant.
+The GUI elements react to touch, with parameters for state: enabled or disabled; and for check mode: normal, instant or direct.

 See also